ministryofjustice/moj-frontend/docs/patterns/confirm-an-action/_overview.md

 Not all actions need a 'confirm an action' pattern.
 Use this pattern when:

 - the action cannot be undone (or not undone easily)
-- consequences of the action need to be called out to the user
+- the consequences of the action need to be called out to the user
 - users may need to provide further information about the action

 The same action may need a confirmation in one service but not in another.
 This depends on the user needs of the service.